shermanloan/scejson-doc/doc/module-loan.md

 | String | no | number - currency |

-If the odd days interest fee is computed using a rounded daily cost, then the value of this attribute will hold that value.
+If the odd days interest fee is computed using a rounded daily cost, then the value of this field will hold that value.
 If the odd days interest is *not* computed using a rounded daily cost, then this field will not be present in the response.